 Dr. Livesay earned his Ph.D. from the University of Michigan, an M.A. from Oakland University in Michigan, and a B.S. degree from Bob Jones University.
-He is a fellow with the Cornwall Alliance, board chairman of the National Association of Christian Athletes and hosts a weekly radio broadcast, Life Today .
-He and his wife Corinne live in Dayton and have three grown children.
+He is a fellow with the Cornwall Alliance; board chairman of the National Association of Christian Athletes; and hosts a weekly radio broadcast, Life Today.
+He and his wife Corinne live in Dayton and have three adult children and one grandchild.

-Selected as Vice President of Academics in September 2009, Bradford Sample works with the faculty to craft, deliver, and assess excellent academic programs for students on both the Dayton traditional campus and at sites serving non-traditional students.
-Dr. Sample serves on the President’s Executive Cabinet and chairs the Academic Council.
+Appointed as interim Academic Vice President in June 2014, Kevin L. Clauson joined the Bryan College community in 2009, as Professor of Government and Director of the Bryan Center for Law and Public Policy.
+He works with the faculty to craft, deliver, and assess quality academic programs for students on both the Dayton traditional campus and at sites serving non-traditional students.
+Dr. Clauson serves on the President’s Executive Cabinet and Chairs the Academic Council.

 Before coming to Bryan, he served as vice president for advancement at Patrick Henry College in Purcellville, Va., and was director of development for the Bagley College of Engineering at Mississippi State University.
 He and his wife Karla also served on the staff of Campus Crusade for Christ for seven years.

 He is a graduate of Mississippi State University with a degree in industrial engineering.
-Blake and Karla homeschool their five children and live in the Dayton community.
+Blake and Karla live in the Dayton community with their five children.